Gontse23/git-basics-exercises/README.md

-we are trying out Gitbash , awesome stuff here
+we are trying out Gitbash , awesome stuff here.
+Now we add the third commit.